-Spark Sport to stream Superbowl after landing NFL deal
+Spark Sport to stream American football's biggest event Superbowl after landing NFL deal

 • Live Super Bowl

-• A range of NFL preview, review and highlight clips
+• A range of NFL preview, review and highlight clips that are on Spark Sport from today

 The Superbowl hasn't been immune to streaming issues.
-In February the US, broadcaster CBS copped flak after an online partner's online coverage fell over during what, for Americans, is the biggest game of the year.
+In February, the US broadcaster CBS copped flak after an online partner's online coverage fell over during what, for Americans, is the biggest game of the year.
 But the code's more modest following in NZ shouldn't put Spark Sport under too much pressure.
 After a couple of early wobbles, the insurgent has provided consistently solid Formula 1and English Premier League streams.

-In October, Spark nabbed rights to domestic cricket, plus a deal for hourly highlights for offshore games, while Sky secured a new Sanzaar contract to lock down the All Blacks and Super Rugby for another five years, and renewed key netball and international cricket deals.
+In October, Spark nabbed rights to domestic cricket, plus a deal for hourly highlights for overseas games, while Sky secured a new Sanzaar contract to lock down the All Blacks and Super Rugby for another five years, and renewed key netball and international cricket deals.

 People wanting to view the NFL content via Spark Sport will be able to access it by purchasing a $19.99/month Spark Sport subscription which will also give users access to all other subscription content currently on the streaming platform.